EndPointCorp/end-point-blog/2017/08/08/how-to-check-process-duration-in-linux.html.md

 In this case the “pid” should be replaced with your intended process ID.

 The following will help to nicely reporting the output.
-We can put -o etime or -o etimes with other argument, that is “command", in order to show the executed command along with its very own absolute path:
+We can put -o etime or -o etimes with other argument, that is “command”, in order to show the executed command along with its very own absolute path:

 ```bash
 ps -p "28590" -o etime,command